acotterson/Threat-Level-Midnight/README.md

   Published under the [MIT](license.txt) License.

-  Read More about the licence by clicking this Link: [MIT](https://opensource.org/licenses/MIT).
+  Read more about the license by clicking this link: [MIT](https://opensource.org/licenses/MIT).

   ## Tests